Lit (Steve Aoki and Yellow Claw song)

-"Lit" is a song by DJs Steve Aoki and Yellow Claw.
-It features rapper Gucci Mane and singer T-Pain.
-It is a single from his 2017 album Kolony.
+"Lit" is a song by American DJ Steve Aoki and Dutch DJ duo Yellow Claw featuring American rapper Gucci Mane and American singer T-Pain.
+It was released on July 28, 2017, as a single from the former's album Kolony.

 Background

 The collaboration happened when Aoki facetimed T-Pain who was in Las Vegas, and invited him to go to his house.
 Aoki then played the beat for T-Pain who then suggested to invite Mane to feature on the song.
 They then sent the unfinished song to Mane's crew to add his part before sending it to Yellow Claw who completed the track.